Sudan's Prime Minister Hamdok 'Optimistic' After U.S. Meetings

-The PM highlighted that signing a peace agreement with armed movements is just a matter of time because the transitional government prioritise the issue of comprehensive peace in the country.
-He also acknowledged the role of these armed movements played in the revolution.
+According to the PM, signing a peace agreement with armed movements is just a matter of time.
+The government has prioritised the issue of comprehensive peace in the country.
+He also acknowledged the role the armed movements played in the revolution.

-Hamdok admitted that the peace process faces a quite number of challenges the number of the armed groups and multiple tracks of negotiation as well as the influence of the regional and international interventions in Sudan.
+He admitted that the peace process faces a quite number of challenges, including the number of the armed groups and the multiple negotiation tracks, as well as the influence of the regional and international interventions in Sudan.

 Transitional justice